Chart Color Schemes

 Tamworth Surrounds has a typical household mix, with a higher-than-average median household size

-Family households comprise 73.1% of all households, including 30.3% couples with children, 31.8% couples without children, and 10.2% single parent families.
-Non-family households account for the remaining 26.9%, with lone person households at 24.6% and group households comprising 2.2%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Family households account for 73.1% of all households, including 30.3% couples with children, 31.8% couples without children, and 10.2% single parent families.
+Non-family households constitute the remaining 26.9%, with lone person households at 24.6% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households